nicky-nym/nicky-nym.github.io/pages/kinematic.md

 This idea sounds crazy to most people when they first hear it, because it's so different from all the normal buildings and cities that we're used to.

 However, if you run the numbers, and run simulations, it turns out that getting rid of elevators and stairs works out just fine.
 Instead of making it harder to get places, having no elevators makes it **faster** to get between any two random locations.
 Plus this design is greener, works better after a natural disaster, can be built more quickly, is less expensive to build, and is less expensive to maintain.

-## <a name="mobility"></a>TODO: Mobility

-To make those things easy, the city needs to provide good **[mobility](#mobility)**:
-  * safe travel from anywhere to anywhere, by anyone
-  * fast travel times
-  * cheap travel costs

-To provide good **mobility** the city needs to ensure:
-  * safe travel from anywhere to anywhere, by anyone
-  * fast travel times
-  * cheap travel modes

-Good mobility is more important than it sounds.
-It's not just about making rush-hour traffic a little less tiresome.
-Good mobility actually has significant implications for:
-  * economic prosperity
-  * social prosperity